This post contains affiliate links for your convenience. View our full disclosure policy here.

 Effective Classroom Management Strategies for Talkative Students

 We’ve all been there.
-You have just started talking to the class, and a little voice chimes in.
+You just started talking to the class, and a little voice chimes in.
 You gently remind the child to raise their hand to be called on.
 After a bit longer, a little arm pops up.
-The same arm that matches the little voice.
-Another minutes goes by, and the hand is up again.
+The same arm that matches the same little voice.
+Another minute goes by, and the hand is up again.
 Suddenly you feel like you are competing for talking time… and it’s not going so smoothly.

-Your time to teach your class is precious time, and the last thing you need it to be interrupted constantly.
+Your time to teach your class is precious time, and the last thing you need is to be interrupted constantly.
 The good news is that you can have balance – being gentle and firm at the same time.
-I’ve had to learn the art of this once one of my own children was the talkative child.
+I had to learn the art of this when it happened that one of my own children was the talkative child.
 Living with someone who wants to talk every waking moment can be exhausting.
 But it also has been enlightening at the same time.

-Here are three classroom management tips to help you work through those tough times with extra talkative students.
+So here they are – 3 effective classroom management strategies to help you work through those tough times with those extra talkative students: